jsocketpp 1.0

 constexpr std::size_t jsocketpp::DefaultBufferSize = 4096

-Default internal buffer size (in bytes) for TCP socket read operations.
+Default internal buffer size (in bytes) for socket read operations.

 Detailed Description